melik0v/flask_place_remember/readme.md

 in virtual environment to activate hooks

-If you work on Windows remove 'run-tests' hook from pre-commit-config.yaml
+If you work on Windows comment or remove 'run-tests' hook from pre-commit-config.yaml

+In case you work on Linux uncomment 'run-tests' hook otherwise tests will not run before the commit.